Watchers of the Sky

-Watchers of the Sky is a 2014 American documentary film directed by Edet Belzberg.
+Watchers of the Sky is a 2014 American documentary film about genocide, directed by Edet Belzberg.
 The film premiered at the 2014 Sundance Film Festival on January 20, 2014 in the U.S. Documentary Competition.
 It won the two awards at the festival.
 It went on to win the Jonathan Daniels Award at the Monadnock International Film Festival and the Ostrovsky Award for Best Documentary Film at the Jerusalem Film Festival.

 After its premiere at the Sundance Film Festival, Music Box Films acquired the US distribution rights.
 The film was released in October 2014.
 Films We Like released it in Canada and Madman Entertainment released it in New Zealand and Australia.

 Synopsis

 The film depicts the journey of lawyer Raphael Lemkin and his efforts in lobbying the United Nations to establish the Genocide Convention.
 The movie also focuses on four people inspired by Lemkin: Samantha Power, United States Ambassador to the United Nations; Benjamin B. Ferencz, Chief Prosecutor in the Einsatzgruppen trial at Nuremberg; Luis Moreno Ocampo, first Prosecutor of the International Criminal Court; and Emmanuel Uwurukundo, head of operations for refugee camps in Chad set up by the United Nations High Commissioner for Refugees in the War in Darfur.
 The film is based on Power's Pulitzer Prize-winning book, A Problem from Hell.

 The film discusses several instances of genocide throughout history, including the Armenian genocide, the Rwandan genocide, the War in Darfur, and the Holocaust, among others.
 It features an extensive interview with former journalist and United States Ambassador to the United Nations Samantha Power, as well as discussions with former ICC prosecutor Luis Moreno Ocampo.